We visit the 'secret' vaults under iconic Bristol bridge discovered by accident

 Here you can see the years of fossils and stalagmites, as well as the no-access ropes and specialist climbing equipmentHere you can see the years of fossils and stalagmites, as well as the no-access ropes and specialist climbing equipment

-Tours are suitable for ages 7+ and under 18s must be accompanied by an adult.
-There is a minimum height limit of 1.2m.
+Tours are suitable for ages 7+ and there is a minimum height limit of 1.2m.
 For more information and to book tickets, visit cliftonbridge.org.uk/family-friendly-vaults-visit/

 Comment Guidelines